DaniGuardiola/vscode-akdiff/README.md

 ### Source files

-Right click on a source file inside `packages/ariakit-solid-core/src` and select `Open Ariakit Solid diff`.
+Right click on a source file inside `packages/ariakit-solid-core/src` and select `Ariakit Solid: open diff`.

 ### Example files

-Right click on an example file inside `examples` with a `.solid.ts` or `.solid.tsx` extension and select `Open Ariakit Example diff`.
+Right click on an example file inside `examples` with a `.solid.ts` or `.solid.tsx` extension and select `Ariakit Solid: open diff (example)`.

 ### Commands